Dans-labs/dariah/docs/API.md

 If `complete=false`, fetch only the titles of each record.
 Otherwise, fetch all fields that you are entitled to read.

-The result is a `json` object, containing subobjects for the specification of the data model of this table.
+The result is a `json` object, containing sub objects for the specification of the data model of this table.

 The actual records are under `entities`, keyed by their MongoDB `_id`.